Windos/BurntToast/README.md

     * Hero Images working now (Thanks to Creators Update)
     * Headers can now be included (Creators Update feature)
     * Progress bars can now be included (Creators Update feature)
+    * Specify a unique identifier in order to replace existing toasts
+    * You can specify a custom sound file using the -Path parameter of the New-BTAudio function.
+This hasn''t been exposed through the main function... that poor thing is getting bloated.
 * [v0.5.2](https://github.com/Windos/BurntToast/releases/download/v0.5.2/BurntToast.zip)
     * Exposed ability to have custom buttons via New-BurntToastNotification, passing result from New-BTButton to the -Button parameter.
         * Expect a blog post soon covering some cool ways to use these buttons.
 Keep an eye out on [king.geek.nz](http://king.geek.nz).